 1. Approach

 Usual for programming on PC platform the floating point arithmetic is used.
 The decision is between single (float) or double.
-Whereas the existence of a double precision arithmetic processor suggest using double precession anytime.
-This topic should not be discussed in this article, only a simple hint with link:
+Whereas the existence of a double precision arithmetic processor suggest using double precision any time.
+This topic should not be discussed in this article, only a simple hint:

 For good performance in C++, use float in all cases unless you actually need double.